tickrates/docs/README.md

 # Tickrates Technical Documentation

-Tickrates is an open-source technical index and community hub for Minecraft server administrators, engineers, and developers.
-Our goal is to replace outdated forum posts, superstitious config advice, and unoptimized server defaults with precise, hardware-level diagnostic guides.
+Tickrates is an open-source technical index and community hub for Minecraft server owners, e administrators, and developers.

 ---